taffish-org/.github/profile/README.md

 ### Container Apps before TAFFISH:
 You need to install these apps before installing TAFFISH:
-- (for macOS) homebrew & zstd
+- (for MacOS) homebrew & zstd
-  - If you use macos, you may need to install [homebrew](https://brew.sh/) first
+  - If you use MacOS, you may need to install [homebrew](https://brew.sh/) first
   - And then use homebrew to install zstd: `brew install zstd`
 - curl & git
   - Debian/Ubuntu: `sudo apt-get update; sudo apt-get install -y curl git`